Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Methodology

 In \fable, the BHs accrete at a Bondi-Hoyle-Lyttleton-like rate \citep{hoyle_effect_1939,bondi_mechanism_1944,bondi_spherically_1952}, $\dot{M}_\mathrm{Bondi}$, boosted by a factor of $\alpha=100$ (and limited by the Eddington rate).
 The BH accretion rate, $\dot{M}_\mathrm{BH}$, is then given by:

 where $\mathrm{G}$ is the gravitational constant, $M_\mathrm{BH}$ is the BH mass, $\rho$ is the density and $c_\mathrm{s}$ is the sound speed in the vicinity of the BH\footnote{The traditional Bondi-Hoyle-Lyttleton model also includes a relative velocity term in the denominator, though we neglect this here for simplicity (also note that our relative velocities may not always be accurate given the increased dynamical BH mass for some of our runs).}.
 The boost factor $\alpha$ was introduced in the Bondi accretion prescription to account for the unresolved multi-phase nature of the ISM \citep[e.g.][]{springel_modelling_2005,booth_cosmological_2009,johansson_evolution_2009,sijacki_gravitational_2011}.
-We estimate the density and the sound speed in the vicinity of the BH based on the properties of the 32 nearest gas cells.
-These neigbouring gas cells are then also used as the reservoir for the gas draining, weighted by the density kernel and the volume of the gas cells.
+We estimate the density and the sound speed in the vicinity of the BH based on the gas properties within the BH smoothing length, which is defined as the radius enclosing the 32 nearest gas cells.
+These neighbouring gas cells are then also used as the reservoir for the gas draining, weighted by the density kernel and the volume of the gas cells.
+We note that, different from \fable, we impose a maximum accretion radius which limits the BH smoothing length to the resolved gas region as defined by three times the (comoving) gravitational softening length, $r_\mathrm{max} = 3 \times \epsilon_\mathrm{soft} = 0.387$~ckpc, to avoid artificially enhancing accretion rates by continually increasing the accretion region.
+Due to the self-regulatory nature of the Bondi rate, which is proportional to the gas density and inversely proportional to the cube of the sound speed, BH accretion and feedback are naturally lowered as the central region is rarefied so that we find that a sufficient number of neighbours is always available within $r_\mathrm{max}$ for the Bondi-based simulation set-ups.

 Firstly, we set up runs with the fiducial $\alpha=100$ set-up from \fable, labelled as `Bondi' to test whether the reduction of the SN feedback strength is sufficient to allow for high-luminosity AGN in dwarfs.
 We also set up simulations with AGN accretion but without AGN feedback (labelled as `AccOnly') to assess the impact of feedback self-regulation on the BH growth.